moodmosaic/SublimeHaskell/README.md

 }
 ```

-If you want to use this syntax globally (outside the context of SublimeHaskell, even if you disable the plugin) then you'll need to create another file:
+If you want to use this syntax globally (outside the context of SublimeHaskell, even if you have the plugin turned off) then you'll need to create another file:

-Haskell.sublime-settings
+Haskell.sublime-settings with content:

 ```json
 // These settings override both User and Default settings for the Haskell syntax